UP | HOME

 No reasonable person would be so arrogant to claim they know the future, the totally right way to do things, or how you must think about everything.
 But when it comes to tech there's no such humility or thoughtfulness.
 We've regressed to a way of thinking we abandoned in the 17th century, before [The Enlightenment].

 Once upon a time, people rejected religious dogma and superstition.
 We stopped punishing others for their different ideas.
 We called that "progress".
-But just as terorists and freedom fighters become the new chancellors, the "progressives" became the entrenched, dogmatic ruling class.
+But just as terrorists and freedom fighters become the new chancellors, the "progressives" became the entrenched, dogmatic ruling class.
 The circle has completed.

 We are bombarded with breathless, oh-so-certain ideas on how you should think about technology - what you must "embrace" or be "left behind".
 Our ideas about tech have become unreflective and stuck.